austinhuang0131/austinhuang0131.github.io/discord-server-guide.md

 * They have certain value in the server
 * They enjoy staying in your server
 * They have things to talk about
+* If you have a specific topic: You (and your staff) are well knowledged of it

 ## How do I increase my population?
 Once you know how to keep your population, you should impose measures to increase your member count.